-Paris’ fortunes would then take a turn for the worse, as it came under the militaristic ruler of the Carolingian dynasty, beginning with Charles’ the Hammer’ Martel.
-He was more preoccupied with grisly wars than protecting his city and Paris languished.
+Paris’ fortunes would then take a turn for the worse as it came under the militaristic ruler of the Carolingian dynasty, beginning with Charles’ the Hammer’ Martel.
+He was more preoccupied with grisly wars than protecting his city, and Paris languished.
 The Vikings paid the city more than one visit during this era and inflicted severe damage, conducting several raids on its south banks.
-Salvation came from the counts of Paris, whose powers had increased as the Carolingians feuded among themselves, and they decided to elect one of their own, Hugh Capet, as king at Senlis in 987.
-He made Paris the royal seat and the city prospered for the next 800 years.
+Salvation came from the counts of Paris, whose powers had increased as the Carolingians feuded among themselves, and they decided to elect one of their own, Hugh Capet, as King at Senlis in 987.
+He made Paris the royal seat, and the city prospered for the next 800 years.

 Sadly, this era of good fortune was not to last as some three centuries of hostility between the Capetian rulers of Paris and the Anglo-Normans degenerated into the Hundred Years’ War, which would be fought on and off until the middle of the 15th century.
 The Black Death in the 14th century killed more than a third of Paris’ population but only briefly interrupted the fighting.
-In fact, the city would not see its population recover until the beginning of the 16th century.
+The city would not see its population recover until the beginning of the 16th century.

-Despite this disastrous start, the Third Republic ushered in the glittering belle époque (beautiful age), with Art Nouveau architecture, and advances in science and engineering, including the construction of the first metro line, which opened in 1900.
-The Paris of nightclubs and artistic cafés made its first appearance around this time, and the district of Montmartre in northern Paris became a magnet for artists, writers and prostitutes!
+Despite this disastrous start, the Third Republic ushered in the glittering belle époque (beautiful age) with Art Nouveau architecture and advances in science and engineering, including the construction of the first metro line, which opened in 1900.
+The Paris of nightclubs and artistic cafés made its first appearance around this time, and the district of Montmartre in northern Paris became a magnet for artists, writers, and prostitutes!

 Gastronomy & Wine

 No other building embodies the history of Paris more than Notre-Dame.
-It stands majestically on the Ile de la Cite, cradle of the city.
+It stands majestically on the Ile de la Cite, the cradle of the city.
 Built on the site of a Roman temple, the Cathedral was commissioned by the Bishop of Sully in 1163.
-It has been witness to great events of French history ever since, including the coronation of Napoleon Bonaparte and the state funeral of Charles De Gaulle.
+It has been witness to significant events of French history ever since, including the coronation of Napoleon Bonaparte and the state funeral of Charles De Gaulle.
 A must see!

-Since the Middle Ages this riverside quarter has been the center of artistic and intellectual life in Paris.
-Dominated by the infamous University of the Sorbonne, it acquired its name from early Latin speaking students.
-The area has long been associated with a bohemian way of life, and has a history of political unrest.
-In 1871, the Place St-Michel became the center of the Paris Commune and in May 1968 it was a major site of the student uprisings.
+Since the Middle Ages, this riverside quarter has been the center of artistic and intellectual life in Paris.
+Dominated by the infamous University of the Sorbonne, it acquired its name from early Latin-speaking students.
+The area has long been associated with a bohemian way of life and has a history of political unrest.
+In 1871, the Place St-Michel became the center of the Paris Commune, and in May 1968, it was a major site of the student uprisings.
 Today its beautiful streets are full of enticing restaurants, but its infamy lives on.